31.12.18 | Monday | StemRad Team

 All good questions – and the answer could spell the difference between life and death for those in the path of nuclear incidents.
 The question for first responders, military, and even ordinary citizens is – what is the most effective way of dealing with the dangerous radiation that could result from a nuclear incident?
 While the market is inundated with hazmat and CBRN suits to protect wearers from gamma radiation, most are too heavy to allow wearers to easily move about – and those that do allow for that movement usually do not supply sufficient protection.
 Our 360 Gamma solution, however, does the job – protecting wearers with smart shielding that provides focused protection from gamma radiation for the most sensitive parts of the body.

 Scientists know exactly how much shielding is necessary in order to protect the body from radiation.
-In order to reduce typical gamma rays by a factor of a billion, thick, dense shielding is necessary to protect against gamma rays.
-The thickness of a shield needs to be about 13.8 feet of water, about 6.6 feet of concrete, or about 1.3 feet of lead, according to the American Nuclear Society.
+In order to reduce typical gamma rays by a significant factor, thick, dense shielding is necessary.
+This is dramatically diferent from what is necessary for blocking alpha or beta radiation:

 The problem is that the required shielding makes full-body protection outfits very heavy and difficult to maneuver in.
 Rescue workers at Chernobyl, for example, wore thin sheets of lead similar to what is worn in hospitals to protect against low-energy x-rays to try and protect their entire bodies from gamma rays.
 Those outfits weighed some 26 kilos – but they were unable to protect against gamma radiation.